hubverse-org/hubDocs/docs/source/quickstart-hub-admin/intro.md

 # Introduction

 This quickstart guide provides instructions for creating and hosting a simple hub.

+It will provide step by step directions to
+- [] Create a hub repository
+- [] Clone the hub repository to your local computer
+- [] Configure the modeling hub by:
+  - [] Modifying `admin.json`
+  - [] Modifying `tasks.json`
+- [] Upload modified files from your local computer to GitHub
+- [] Validate config files

 Before diving into it step by step, we present a brief overview, and some pointers to resources developed by the Consortium to make designing, launching, and maintaining hubs easier.

 **Key concepts:** Some of the concepts and terms used here may not be familiar to new users, and so we suggest that if you are unclear about a term, look at the [key definitions page](../overview/definitions.md) where we define terms such as "round", "target", "task", and "Zoltar".